Mix…Mix…Mix

 Before You Get Excited, Ask….

+The correct answer was to first get in front of the local fire inspector to determine whether or not he will approve the building being considered.
 The key point to remember is that the fire inspector has to sign off on the distillery project.
 If the building ever did burn down, that inspector is potentially liable.

 Flavored Gin